Page last updated 19 Dec 2019

-Senate Bill 5369 Practice expansion.
-Would allow licensed naturopaths to prescribe controlled substances listed in Schedules III, IV, and V. Bill would also allow the board of naturopathy to determine which minor office procedures naturopaths could perform and to define which products naturopaths could prescribe and sell to patients.
+Senate Bill 5369 Practice expansion bill failed with no carry over to 2019.
+Would have allowed licensed naturopaths to prescribe controlled substances listed in Schedules III, IV, and V, to determine which minor office procedures naturopaths could perform, and to define which products naturopaths could prescribe and sell to patients.

 Information courtesy of Society for Science-Based Medicine.